Liberty vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Liberty and its opponents have scored at least 58 points or more only one time this year.
+- Liberty has combined with its opponents to put up more than 58 points just one time this year.

 - Middle Tennessee has combined with its opponents to score more than 58 points in two games this season.